 The Department of Physical Education, Sport, and Human Performance is an active member of the Riley College of Education and is housed in the Lois Rhame West Center.
-It is comprised of four undergraduate degree programs, one graduate program, and two minors.
-The department offers Bachelor of Science degrees in Athletic Training, Exercise Science, Physical Education Teacher Education (PETE), and Sport Management.
-The Athletic Training program is jointly housed in the West Center and Winthrop Coliseum.
+It is comprised of undergraduate degree programs, an graduate program, and minors.
+The department offers Bachelor of Science degrees in Athletic Training, Exercise Science,, and Sport Management.
 A Master of Science (MS) is offered in Sport and Fitness Administration.
+The minors include Coaching, Health, and Outdoor Leadership.

-In addition, the department houses a basic instruction program, which is open to all majors, and a number of service courses such as First Aid and CPR, Health Education for the Elementary Teacher, and Physical Education for the Elementary Classroom Teacher.
-The basic instruction courses are open to any student in the University and involve a range of offerings such as Scuba Diving, Lifeguard Training, Aerobic Walking, Weight Training, Hiking, Backpacking and Rafting, or Aerobic Dancing.
+In addition, the department houses a basic instruction program and a number of service courses such as First Aid / CPR and health and physical education methods for the various initial teacher preparation programs.
+The basic instruction courses meet the physical education requirement in the general education program required of all undergraduate students.
+These courses involve a range of offerings such as Scuba Diving, Lifeguard Training, Aerobic Walking, Weight Training, Hiking, Backpacking and Rafting, or Aerobic Dancing.
 In addition, there are a number of courses which are part theory and part activity, such as Weight Control Through Diet and Exercise, Fitness for Life, and Outdoor Education.